google/zetasql/docs/one-pager.md

 #### Compute the number of items within a range

-In this example, we get the number of animals that have a similar population count in the [`Farm`][farm-table] table.
+This example gets the number of animals that have a similar population count in the [`Farm`][farm-table] table.

 +  (**==goose==**, **dog**, **ox**, **goat**, duck, cat) = 4 animals between population range 0-2.